Legal Online Poker in the US: Can I Play in my State?

 Pennsylvania legalized online poker nearly two years before Michigan, but it has yet to join MSIGA to allow for online poker liquidity.
 It is expected to do so, but there is no indication as to when it might happen.

-Connecticut and West Virginia are also likely to sign on to MSIGA.
-Both states have yet to issue a single online poker license, as the markets are too small for most operators to justify establishing poker sites just for the small populations.
-However, when they sign on to MSIGA, this is likely to change that and encourage large operators like PokerStars, WSOP, and BetMGM to set up online poker in those states as well.
+Connecticut and Rhode Island are also likely to sign on to MSIGA in the future.
+Both states have markets too small for most operators to justify establishing poker sites just for the small populations.
+However, when they sign on to MSIGA, this is likely to change that and encourage large operators like PokerStars, WSOP, BetMGM and/or Run It Once Poker via Rush Street to set up online poker in those states as well.

 All of this will broaden the network and show more of the potential that online poker has to offer via revenue and jobs.